Next-to-leading order QCD and relativistic corrections to $Z \to J/\psi+\Upsilon(nS)$: Abstract

 \section{Abstract}

 In this paper, we calculate the decay widths and branching fractions for the decays $Z \to J/\psi+\Upsilon(nS)$ ($n=1,2,3$) at future super $Z$ factory and at the CEPC/FCC-ee, including both the relativistic and QCD corrections within the framework of nonrelativistic QCD.
 Both the relativistic and QCD corrections are found to be large and negative.
-Compared to the leading-order results, the decay widths are significantly reduced by the higher-order corrections.
-Therefore, it is essential to take these corrections into account for a reliable estimation.
-For a high-luminosity electron-positron collider running around the $Z$-pole, sizable event rates could be produced from these rare decay channels due to the $Z$-boson resonance effect.
+Compared to the leading-order results, the decay widths are significantly reduced by the higher-order corrections due to significant numerical cancellations.
+Despite the resulting large theoretical uncertainties, sizable event rates from these rare decay channels could still be anticipated at future high-luminosity electron-positron colliders running around the Z-pole.
+Ultimately, our results provide an essential theoretical baseline, highlighting the necessity of incorporating even higher-order corrections and resummation techniques for future precision phenomenological studies.